bali182/java-interview-solutions/readme.md

 * Find the first non-repeated character in a String
 * Reverse a String iteratively and recursively
 * Determine if 2 Strings are anagrams
-* Check if String is a palindrome
+* Check if String is a palindrome [iterative] (https://github.com/bali182/java-interview-solutions/blob/master/src/main/java/com/interview/solution/iterative/CheckIfPalindromeIterative.java)
 * Check if a String is composed of all unique characters
 * Determine if a String is an int or a double
 * HARD: Find the shortest palindrome in a String